Bank of Communications: Before 1949

 In 1907, Liang Shiyi proposed the formation of a Bank of Communications to redeem the Beijing–Hankou Railway from its Belgian owners and place the railway under Chinese control.
-The Bank of Communications was duly formed in 1908 and provided more than half of the financing needed to buy the railway.
+The Bank of Communications was formed in 1908 and provided more than half of the financing needed to buy the railway.
 The successful redemption enhanced the prestige of Liang's Communications Clique.

 The bank's name uses the word "communications" to refer to the linking of two points by a means of transportation.

-In order to expand the business into the overseas area, the Bank opened its first Hong Kong Branch on 27 November 1934.
+In order to expand the business overseas, the Bank opened its first Hong Kong branch on 27 November 1934.

-After 1949

-Republic of China
+In late July 1942, it lost its note-issuance privilege simultaneously as the Bank of China and the Farmers Bank of China, whereas the Central Bank of China was granted the issuance monopoly in the territories still ruled by the Nationalist government.